lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ### Regression Dashboard

 The DV Plan document provides a link to the latest [nightly](#nightly) regression and coverage results dashboard uploaded to the web server.
-This dashboard contains information in a tabulated format mapping the written tests to planned tests (in the testplan) to provide ability to track progress towards executing the testplan.
+This dashboard contains information in a tabulated format mapping the written tests to planned tests (in the testplan) to provide ability to track progress towards executing the testplan.It likewise contain information mapping the written coverage points in the coverage plan to provide the ability to track progess on hitting the coverage goals.
 **This feature is currently not yet available and is under active development.**

 ## Automation